-Medications to treat diarrhea in adults include over-the-counter remedies, such as loperamide.
-People with an underlying health condition or infection may need prescription drugs, for instance, rifaximin.
+Medications to treat diarrhea in adults include over-the-counter remedies, such as loperamide and bismuth subsalicylate.
+People with an underlying health condition or infection may need prescription drugs like rifaximin.

 Diarrhea is when stool contains